 Net assets represent the difference between assets and liabilities.
 Net assets invested in capital assets, net of related debt consist of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction or improvement of those assets.
 Net assets are reported as restricted when there are limitations imposed on their use either through enabling legislation or through external restrictions imposed by creditors, grantors or laws or regulations of other governments.
-The amount restricted for other purposes represents amounts restricted by State statute for textbooks, capital acquisition and uniform school supplies.
+The amount restricted for other purposes represents amounts restricted for food service operations.